ImageMagick/Usage-Markdown/convolve/index.md

 #### Unity {#unity}

 This is a special kernel that actually does nothing.
-Only one kernel element is specified, and as a result each pixel is replace by itself without change.
+Only one kernel element is specified, and as a result each pixel is replaced by itself without change.

 For example here is a no-op [Convolution](#convolve)...